-Following in the footsteps of countless pilgrims since the 9th Century, walk the legendary route Camino Frances (French Way) to Santiago de Compostela - the resting place of Saint James, where we claim our pilgrims' certificate.
-Experience the most scenic sections between Leon and Santiago across the high plains of the Castilian Meseta and into the Galician mountains.
+Follow in the footsteps of countless pilgrims since the 9th century, walking the legendary Camino Frances (French Way) to Santiago de Compostela - the reputed resting place of Saint James, to claim a pilgrim's certificate.
+Experience the most scenic sections between Leon and Santiago de Compostela across the high plains of the Castilian Meseta and into the Galician Mountains.
 Discover Gothic cathedrals, pass through medieval villages and climb to the Iron Cross (1,482m) along the way.